smolinari/quasar-docker/README.md

 `quasar dev`

 You should now see the normal CLI output to get the dev server running.
+The automatic opening of the browser won't work, so go to http://localhost:8080 in your favorite browser.

 ### Initializing a new project
 If you don't have a project already built, you can also do `quasar init <your_project_folder_name>` and start a new project.